I’ll be honest. February is a quiet month in Vienna, with only a few annual events and festivals.

 (The lighted rinks)

-It usually starts in late January but hits its peak throughout February: the Wiener Eistraum.
+It starts on January 23rd in 2025, but hits its peak throughout February: the Wiener Eistraum.

 The “Vienna Ice World” offers a wonderful outdoor ice skating experience right in the middle of the city, along with food and drink stalls with an organic focus that normally feature plenty of vegan & vegetarian options.

-The square in front of the Rathaus turns into a split-level ice rink, with skating trails and other rinks spread among the trees of the Rathaus park.
+The square in front of the Rathaus turns into a split-level ice rink, with skating trails and areas spread among the trees of the Rathaus park.
 Everything lights up delightfully at night.

 Oh, and don’t worry if you forgot your skates: simply hire them on site.